linkerd/website/linkerd.io/content/2-edge/tasks/configuring-proxy-concurrency.md

 kubelet is configured, using Kubernetes resource limits rather than the `proxy-cpu-limit` annotation may not be ideal.

+{{< warning >}}
+When the environment variable configured by the `proxy-cpu-limit` annotation is unset, the proxy will run only a single worker thread.
+Therefore, a `proxy-cpu-limit` annotation should always be added to set an upper bound on the number of CPU cores used by the proxy, even when Kubernetes CPU limits are also in use.
+{{< /warning >}}

 The kubelet uses one of two mechanisms for enforcing pod CPU limits.
 This is determined by the
 [`--cpu-manager-policy` kubelet option](https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/#configuration).